The book of Esther is one of my favorite books in the Bible. But who is Esther in the Bible? What lessons can we learn from her?

 Read: Who Is God?
 Bible Study

 Throughout the novel, we get a sense that at her core she was a woman of integrity.
-At the same time, there are characters like Amestris that are bent of destroying everything and anyone who gets in their way.
+At the same time, there are characters like Amestris that were bent on destroying everything and anyone who got in their way.

 About Star of Persia: Esther’s Story

 In an effort to complete a war his father had planned to win, King Xerxes calls every governor, satrap, and official in his vast kingdom to his palace in Susa to strategize and feast.
 When they finally leave, he decides on one more week of frivolity, which ends in the banishment of his favorite wife, something he never intended to do.